 Selected Employer Hiring PartnersGovernment agencies (policy analysis and program implementation at the local, state, federal level), private companies (policy analysis, regulatory affairs, marketing, government affairs, new product development, public affairs, policy advocates), non-profits (policy analysis, policy advocacy, program evaluation).

-Contact UsWe appreciate your interest in your career.
-We will make every effort to help you succeed.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the Public Policy program.
-For your convenience, you can access information and services through our web site at www.rit.edu/careerservices.
-To learn more about the program visit pubpol.rit.edu.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Public Policy program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education